This post contains affiliate links. Please read our disclosure policy.

 A dutch baby pancake is essentially what looks like a big puffy crepe or popover when it comes out of the oven.

-That my friend is a dutch baby pancake.
-Now, this is a pretty easy dutch baby recipe, which for breakfast; that is a must.
+That, my friend, is a dutch baby pancake.
+Now, this is a pretty easy dutch baby recipe, which, for breakfast, is a must.

-Of course, this giant puffy version of a “pancake” can be enjoyed any time of day or night; I think it’s best served as a quick and filling breakfast or as a fancy brunch recipe.
+Of course, this giant puffy version of a “pancake” can be enjoyed any time of day or night; I think it’s best served as a quick and filling breakfast or as a fancy brunch recipe like my lemon glazed zucchini bread or even my whole grain English muffins.

 Easy Dutch Baby Recipe